signavio/dmn-and-drools-execution-examples/README.rst

 .drl
 -----
-When exporting DMN diagrams from the Signavio Process Manager as .drl files you will receive an archive containing the exported rules (.drl), a manifest file and a formulae .jar file.
+When exporting DMN diagrams from the Signavio Process Manager as .drl files you will receive an archive containing the exported rules (.drl), a manifest file, and a formulae JAR file.

 Those artifacts serve different purposes during the execution.
 The .drl file is used as the source of your knowledge base and describes the decision logic itself.
 The formulae .jar must be made available to the execution engine because it contains function definitions for the drools execution.
 Using the manifest file is optional but advised.

 General Workflow